-The Manitoba government has passed legislation amending the Environment Act to give Manitobans the choice to be able to purchase and use cosmetic pesticides on their lawns that are already registered with Health Canada and, out of an abundance of caution, the list of sensitive areas that would be protected from the application of these products has been expanded, Environment, Climate and Parks Minister Jeff Wharton announced today.
+The Manitoba government has passed legislation amending the Environment Act to give Manitobans the choice to be able to purchase and use cosmetic pesticides on their lawns.
+The pesticides must already be registered with Health Canada.
+Environment, Climate and Parks Minister Jeff Wharton says out of an abundance of caution they have also expanded the list of sensitive areas that would be protected from the application of these products.

 "Our government is committed to protecting the environment and we rely on science to inform the proper use of cosmetic pesticides.
-We recognize Health Canada as the foremost expert in this field to evaluate pesticides used in Manitoba," said Wharton.
+We recognize Health Canada as the foremost expert in this field to evaluate pesticides used in Manitoba," says Wharton.
 "Pesticides registered with Health Canada go through a rigorous review process that assesses the risk of pesticides to human health, animal health and the environment, and must meet strict health and safety measures.
 Manitoba will continue to rely on Health Canada to evaluate pesticide products and all pesticides sold and used in Manitoba must be federally registered under the Pest Control Products Act."

-Manitoba still has the strictest pesticide regulations among the Prairie provinces by prohibiting cosmetic pesticide use in sensitive areas, the minister noted.
+According to Wharton, Manitoba still has the strictest pesticide regulations among the prairie provinces by prohibiting cosmetic pesticide use in sensitive areas.

-"By expanding the list of sensitive areas, our government continues to protect children and pets, while keeping communities safe and minimizing environmental impact.
-These protected areas include schools, hospitals, childcare centres, provincial parks, designated municipal picnic areas, playgrounds and dog parks," said Wharton.
+"By expanding the list of sensitive areas, our government continues to protect children and pets, while keeping communities safe and minimizing environmental impact, the Minister adds.
+"These protected areas include schools, hospitals, child-care centres, provincial parks, designated municipal picnic areas, playgrounds and dog parks."